muaz-khan/RecordRTC/README.md

 Values for sample-rate must be greater than or equal to 22050 and less than or equal to 96000.

+If you passed invalid value then you'll get blank audio.

+You can pass custom sample-rate values only on Mac (or additionally maybe on Windows 10).

 ## `onAudioProcessStarted`

+Note: "initRecorder" is preferred over this old hack.
+Both works similarly.

 Useful to recover audio/video sync issues inside the browser: